QuantumCoherence/CarND-Extended-Kalman-Filter-Project/ExtendKF.md

 **Remarks**

 The largest errors occur at the begining of the turn, which is when acceleration changes the most.
-A larger noise level of the random model for the unknown acceleration helped better modeling the error of the trajectory estimation.
+A larger noise level of the random model for the unknown acceleration helped better modeling the error of the position and veclocity estimations.